jasonbra1n/lab/docs/ROADMAP.md

 - **Tool Enhancement:**
   - [ ] Complete the `dj-audio-visualizer` tool.
   - [ ] Add more features to the `gematria-calculator` (e.g., different cipher options).
+- **Architecture:**
+  - [x] **Decouple Radio Stream Player:** Refactor the `radiostream-player` into its own repository and integrate it back into the SPA using an iframe.
+This serves as a pilot for modular, independent tool deployment.

 ## Next Up